malmgrenola/rooster/README.md

 ## Deployment

-Site is deployed to [domain/rooster](#) using a service.
+Site is deployed to https://purple-rooster.herokuapp.com/ using [Heruko](https://heruko.com).

-1. In the terminal run `yarn` - to download all dependencies
+Heruko is connected to the Github repository with automatic deploy from the branch `main`.

-2. `yarn deploy` - to deploy the site.
-Note that `requirements.txt` is created automatically using the command.
+Every new commit triggers a deploy.

 ## Development